Obamacare Income Limits 2026: Subsidy Ranges & Real Examples

 - Under 138% FPL in Medicaid expansion states: you are routed to Medicaid, not the Marketplace.

 - 100% to 250% FPL: full premium tax credit plus cost-sharing reductions on Silver plans.
+This is where the discounts are deepest — many households here pay $0 or near-$0 for their premium after subsidies.

 - 250% to 400% FPL: premium tax credit, no CSR.